Tuning arrays with rays: Physics-informed tuning of quantum dot charge states: Location adjustment

 \section{Location adjustment}

 Figure~\ref{fig:final-loc-adjust} shows more detailed paths for the controllability and loading steps of PIT for setting charge $(1,1)$ and $(2,1)$ as those shown in Fig.~\ref{fig:fig-1}(c) and (d), depicted on separate plots for better clarity.
 The dark, desaturated arrows shown in Fig.~\ref{fig:final-loc-adjust}(b) and (d) indicate the auxiliary rays used to make the location adjustment.
-The positions before and after this adjustment by the light and dark ``+'', respectively.
-This adjustment helps to ensure that the consecutive measurement is made in the center of a hexagon edge and that the termination point is well-centered in a charge region.
+The positions before and after this adjustment are indicated by the light and dark ``+'', respectively.
+This adjustment helps to ensure that the consecutive measurement is made in the center of a hexagon edge and that the termination point is well centered in a charge region.
+The orientation of the arrows here corresponds to the virtual gate space.